 Merrickville, known as the Jewel of the Rideau, is a thriving community and a very popular destination spot for visitors coming by either land or water.
 The many stone buildings in town have been restored to their former glory and are now populated by a variety of shops.
 Those interested in arts, crafts, antiques or collectibles will find Merrickville to be a treasure trove of opportunity.

 In addition to in town shopping and sight seeing, there are several golf courses located in the area.
-Stop by at The Depot (located adjacent to the Blockhouse) and take a boat tour to the Rideau River Bird Sanctuary.
-Merrickville also hosts the headquarters for Paddle Canada.
-Visit them in the beautiful Rideau Outdoor Centre.
+Stop by The Depot, located on the waterfront in Blockhouse Park.
+It is a Rideau Canal interpretive centre run by Friends of the Rideau.
 There are a variety of accommodations available in or near Merrickville.

 The small community that had developed around the mills was known as Mirick's, Mirrick's or Merrick's Mills.
 Mirick is the original Welsh spelling of this branch of the family.
 The post office, established in 1829, used the name Merrickville.
 However, the names Mirick/Mirrick and Merrick were used alternately.
 In 1860 the village was incorporated as Mirickville.
 In May 1862 the spelling was formally changed to Merrickville.
 The Mirick family also changed its name to Merrick at that time.